-Uveitis National Clinical Study Group: Immunosuppression and COVID-19 Update for Patients with uveitis and scleritis.
+Uveitis Clinical Study Group: COVID-19 Update for Patients with uveitis and scleritis.

 - Do not stop your usual immunosuppression or steroids because of fears over contracting COVID-19.

-Update about the risks of immunosuppression for adults and children during COVID 19
+Update about the risks of immune suppressing medicine for adults and children during COVID 19

-Recent studies have shown that adult patients on immunosuppressant medication for chronic inflammatory diseases are not linked with worse COVID-19 infections or a greater risk of death.
-There are other risks factors which are important such as increasing age, heart disease and obesity.
+Recent studies have shown that adult patients on immune suppressing medicine for long-term inflammatory diseases are not linked with worse COVID-19 infections or an increased risk of death.
+There are other risks factors which are more important such as age, heart disease and being overweight.
 More details are available on these government pages.

-Children on immunosuppression are also at no greater risk of contracting COVID-19 or of being more sick than other children if they do get coronavirus.
-Children and young adults will continue to go to school, colleges and university.
+Children on immune suppressing medicines are also at no greater risk of contracting COVID-19 or of being more sick than other children if they do get coronavirus.
+Children and young adults should continue to go to school, colleges and university.
 The advice for children is summarised on the CCA.org website.

 Resources for Uveitis and Scleritis Patients